simonedimaria/HOAH/ctf-writeups/intigriti-challenges/1223/README.md

 # TL;DR

-- The challenge consisted in obtaining RCE via SSTI on PHP's Smarty template engine bypassing a filtering regex by making it go into backtracking, exceeding the PHP's default `pcre.backtrack_limit`, which causes segmentation fault.
-As `preg_match()` documentation states, the function returns `false` on failure, which will successfully bypass the restrictions.
+- The challenge involved achieving RCE through SSTI on PHP's Smarty template engine.
+This was accomplished by bypassing a filtering regex through backtracking, exceeding PHP's default `pcre.backtrack_limit`, ultimately leading to a Segmentation Fault.
+According to the `preg_match()` documentation, the function returns `false` on failure, which will successfully bypass the restrictions.

 # 0. Description